 Myrcene.
 Myrcene is probably the most common cannabis terpene – it has a really dank, earthy, musky smell similar to cloves, and in terms of its synergistic effects, it is known to be an excellent muscle relaxer and is great for relieving pain and inflammation.
 It’s also a great sedative and is known to exist in high quantities in marijuana strains that produce couch lock.

 Limonene.
 This is the “citrusy” terpene – any cannabis strain that has a pungent citrus aroma (such as Agent Orange or Lemon and Citrus Kush) is high in limonene.
 As far as effects, it is said to work great as an anti-seizure therapy, and it is also understood to improve mood and relieve heartburn and acid reflux.
-Additionally, clinical research has suggested its ability to dissolve gallstones, destroy breast cancer cells, and kill microbial bacteria.
+Additionally, clinical research has suggested its ability to help dissolve gallstones and kill microbial bacteria, among other things.